amochohan/php-shipping-calculator/readme.md

 ## PHP Shipping cost calculator

+### Usage

+Shipping cost is calculated either using a flat rate, or can be adjusted based on the total value of the a basket.
+The shipping cost can be hidden if the goods total or basket weight is above or below a given value.

 ### Development background

 This framework agnostic shipping calculator serves to illustrate how such a feature could be building, following